 I had at least 3-4 interviews every day, some within 15-20 minutes of each other.

 Honestly, the biggest challenge was getting the names and deals correct – I had researched and spoken to so many people by this point that it was tough to keep everything straight.

 100% of my interviews started with the “Walk me through your resume” question; after that, they were all pretty standard behavioral and situational questions.

-The main difference was that some interviewers focused more on my current job and what I did there in corporate finance, while others would ask about the banking industry and ask me for stock recommendations.
+The main difference was that some interviewers focused more on my current job and what I did there in corporate finance, while others would ask about the banking industry and ask me for stock pitches.

 I was caught off-guard once because I had “long” recommendation prepared, but no “short” pitch, so I had to think on my feet and come up with an overvalued company.

 Q: Any big twists in the process or the questions?

 A: One factor I didn’t consider: I hadn’t met many of my interviewers previously.

 My contacts made while networking helped me get my foot in the door, but the interviewers themselves were often brand-new, so my networking didn’t necessarily give me an immediate advantage.

 A few unexpected questions came up: some banks actually asked brainteasers (e.g. “How many people have ever lived on Earth since the beginning of civilization?” and “How much does this building weigh?”), and they asked about “client emergency situations” such as what you would do if you had to prepare a presentation for a CEO and had extremely limited time to do so.